 Class is held at the Old Stone House on Fifth Ave and 3rd Street in Park Slope!

 In this hands-on class, you’re going to learn how to cook over an open fire.
 But what you’ll really learn are the primal cooking skills that will make you a better cook in your daily life.

 We’re going to cover the four basic cooking techniques: baking, roasting, frying and boiling.
 While preparing a meal on an outdoor hearth, you’ll learn how to tell temperature without a thermometer, how to tell the doneness of food by using all of your senses, and how to build a bad-ass fire.

-The skills you will learn in this three-hour session will allow you to amaze your friends on your next camping trip; put on an old-timey costume and cook at a historic house; or simply become a better, more intuitive home chef.
+The skills you will learn in this 3.5-hour session will allow you to amaze your friends on your next camping trip; put on an old-timey costume and cook at a historic house; or simply become a better, more intuitive home chef.